 The photo album for a very successful 2015 Robbie Burns Dinner is here.

 The album from Commander of the Army LGen Marquis Hainse's January 15 presentation to RCMI is here.

 And the photos from the New Year's Levee are here.

 SITREP is the journal of analysis and opinion of the RCMI.
 It appears six times a year and is a digest of current Canadian and international thinking on strategic and international affairs.
 We are happy to receive and review all submissions.

-Click here to download the current issue of SITREP (November-December 2013) in PDF format.
+Click here to download the current issue of SITREP (July-August 2015) in PDF format.

 Members of the Institute can visit and use accommodation (where available) at over 100 reciprocal clubs, institutes and organizations worldwide.
 Our Membership Secretary can assist in making contact with the desired organizations and will prepare any introduction letters required.
 For a list of our current Canadian and international reciprocals, click here.